 9. Healthy thoughts about the divorce keep me positive.
 Initially there was the inevitable ex bashing.
 Then I realized that the negative energy crept into the rest of my life.
 I started focusing on the positives.
 This means getting others in my world to give up their own negativity about my divorce and my ex, or at least to keep it to themselves.
 It means not feeling sorry for myself.
 It means spending more time around healthy people.

 10. Divorce does not define me.
 Although it seemed so at first, I learned that being divorced is not my central defining characteristic.
 Being divorced is part of who I am and I choose to define it as an experience contributing positively to my growth as a person.
 I am a healthy, whole and creative woman, who happens to not have a husband.
-Emotional Infidelity: 18 Signs You're Crossing The Line
+18 Signs You're Probably Having An Emotional Affair (Yikes)

 You don't have to be divorced to make your life more healthy, powerful and positive.
 But, if you happen to be divorced, it is a great opportunity to use your creativity and strengths to make some exciting changes.
 Who knows, you just might get a Kavu bag out of it.